datacarpentry/image-processing/episodes/03-opencv-images.md

 - "Command-line arguments are accessed via the `sys.argv` list; `sys.argv[1]` is the first parameter passed to the program, `sys.argv[2]` is the second, and so on."
-- "Array slicing can be used to extract subimages or modify areas of OpenCV images, e.g., `clip = img[60:150, 135:480, :]`."
+- "Array slicing can be used to extract sub-images or modify areas of OpenCV images, e.g., `clip = img[60:150, 135:480, :]`."
 - "Metadata is not retained when images are loaded as OpenCV images."
 ---